Will I qualify for financial aid?

 When do I receive my financial aid funds?

 Financial aid is not disbursed (onto your PLU student account) until the beginning of fall semester, beginning of jterm if enrolled in jterm and spring semester, and the beginning of spring semester if not enrolled in Jterm.
 If you have accepted your award and completed all required additional paperwork, your scholarships, grants and loans will disburse onto your account on a semester-by-semester basis.
-If the disbursed amount exceeds your university charges, you may request a refund of that credit balance by completing a Refund Request Form from the Student Services Center.
+If the disbursed amount exceeds your university charges, you may request a refund of that credit balance by completing a Refund Request Form from Student Financial Services.

 What can we do if our financial condition has changed since filing the FAFSA?